jclarkin/jrclarkin.com/src/content/blog/peri-mortem.md

 What I ended up doing was treating my departure as a collaborative problem-solving exercise instead of a personal handoff.
 By imagining the worst-case scenario and working backward, we uncovered all that invisible work that makes teams function.
 The peri-mortem process turned what could have been a disruptive departure into an opportunity to strengthen the team and improve how they work together.

 The key insight is that most departures fail not because the person is irreplaceable, but because teams don't understand the full scope of what they're losing.
 A peri-mortem surfaces all that invisible work and gives everyone a chance to plan for it proactively.
 It's a way to leave a team stronger than you found it, even as you're walking out the door.

+I tried to capture my learnings in a [guide for myself and others](/guides/peri-mortem-guide) who want to plan smooth team departures.